Best Long Gun Safes & Cabinets: Tested by a Gunsmith in 2025

 Highlight: Made to secure AR platform rifles.

-Helpful review: This gun locker or safe is designed to have a transformer inside.
+This gun locker or safe is designed to have a transformer inside.
 The locker has a solid, built-in small locker (safe inside a safe) for money or other valuables.
 The small locker has a separate key so the owner can keep stuff separate from others with access via fingerprint.
 It has a pistol rest and shelf.
 This pistol rest is the only gun locker I have seen with a dedicated pistol rack.
 Most gun safes or lockers have a nylon sleeve on the door, but this one uses an actual pistol rack, which is an awesome feature.

 It’s deeper than most gun lockers.
 It will fit rifles with scopes and not just turn to the side and count that as a fit; this gun locker will fit the scoped rifle as it should.
 With this deeper build, I put one of these in my dad’s camp trailer to hold rifles during deer and elk season.
 With the gun locker mounted in a camp trailer, we did not secure it to the wall studs for fear of driving a screw right out the side of the camper.
 We just screwed it to the floor, and that held just fine.
 The barrel rests are deep and high-density foam.
 The gun is well supported; even while riding in the trailer behind the truck, nothing has ever moved.

+We did not use the pistol rest and shelf in the trailer due to the need for more length.
+When we put the shotguns in the locker, we cannot use the pistol shelf.
+We just put the pistol rack in the home safe and use it there.
 The Langger V is also welded on the inside and comes fully assembled.
 The lock is an electronic keypad with five steel locking bolts around the door, securely holding the safe closed.
 The keypad will send an alert if the wrong code is input three times.
 This will alert parents to kids who are curious or up to no good and other campers who are doing the same.
 If the batteries go dead, I can use the battery pack plugged in to activate the lock and open it to change the batteries.
 If all that does not work, use the supplied key and open the door.
+The problem with having a key locked is that it will negate the smart lock functions, and it is possible to hide a key so well that it can't be found again, not that I have ever done it myself or anything, haha.

-Get it from Amazon now: $229.99 & FREE Returns
+Get it from Amazon now: $249.99 & FREE Returns

-7. INTERGREAT - Metal Locker
+7. INTERGREAT - Metal Gun Locker

 Highlight: The safe's door will actually opens to 120°.

-Helpful review: The other day, I saw a client’s rifle at the range.
+The other day, I saw a client’s rifle at the range.
 He had me install a new, bigger scope and wanted me to get it shooting on paper for him, and who am I not to take it to the rage?
 It's customer service, after all.

 When I was at the range, some other shooters were spending a lot of time eyeballing the new scope and rifle, and I did not feel comfortable leaving it on the bench to go down range and retrieve targets, etc. This made me put the gun in the truck, lock the doors, and do all my down-range stuff.
 So, I thought, what if I get a cheap gun locker/safe and bring it to the shooting range to lock stuff up when I am not at the line?